feroult/yawp-site/guides/api/pipes.md

 ---
 # Pipes

-With pipes it is possible to create aggregated views of your models information.
+With pipes it is possible to create aggregated views (joins) of your models information.
 A pipe works asynchronously, which means they do not impact the write throughput of your API and they also have the same eventual consistency capabilities of your models.